sean-schaefer/csv_importer/README.md

 # csv_importer

-This is a very basic Node.js app for importing Albums from a CSV file and sorting them by Release Year.
+This is a very basic Node.js app for importing Albums from a CSV file and sorting them by Release Date.

 You can use the test.csv to test its functionality, or create your own CSV and :pray:.